Why Tarangire National Park in Tanzania is Worth Visiting

 Birds of Tarangire National Park, Tanzania

-Best time to visit Tarangire National Park Tanzania
+Best time to visit Tarangire National Park in Tanzania

 The best time for a Tarangire Safari in Tanzania is during the dry season from June to October.

-At this time of year, the Tarangire River becomes the only water source in the area, attracting an array of wildlife and birds.
+At this time of year, the Tarangire River becomes the only water source in the area, attracting a wide range of wildlife and birds.
 The vegetation also thins out, which makes it easier to spot animals in the wild.
-The dry season is thus the best time of year for watching wildlife on safari in Tarangire Park.
+The dry season is the best time of year to watch wildlife on safari in Tarangire Park.

 The best time for birding in Tarangire Park is during the wet season, from November to March.